EsadCetiner/plausible-rule-exclusions-plugin/README.md

 ![Integration tests](https://github.com/EsadCetiner/plausible-rule-exclusions-plugin/actions/workflows/integration.yml/badge.svg)

-# Warning⚠️: This plugin is still under development!

-This plugin has not yet finished testing, there may still be false positives and other bugs.

 # Plausible-rule-exclusions-plugin
 This plugin contains rule exclusions for [Plausible](https://plausible.io/) a self hostable, lightweight, and privacy focused analytics server.
 These rule exclusions are designed to resolve false positives and allow for easier intergration with OWASP CRS.

+> [!WARNING]
+> This plugin is still under development!
+There may be some bugs for false positives that haven't yet been resolved.

 ## Requirements
 - CRS Version 4.0 or newer